donv/rust-experiments/rust_fib/README.md

 Rust Fibonacci
 ==============

-This project produces a binary that calculates the Fibonacci sequense:
+This project produces a binary that calculates the Fibonacci sequence.

 ## Build